 Courses with grade F must be repeated.
 Students can at most repeat two such courses and each course can only be repeated once.
 If the course to be repeated is an elective course, it may be replaced by another course approved by the Department/ Programme.
 Notwithstanding, students may only repeat a maximum of three passed courses with Grade C+ or below for improvement of GPA.
 All courses repeated are recorded in the transcript.
 The original grades or the repeated grades, whichever are higher, will be included in the cGPA calculation.

-Pease refer to the Explanatory Notes for Transcript of Academic Record for more information on the grading system.
+Please refer to the Explanatory Notes for Transcript of Academic Record and the Letter denotations for the media of instruction for courses shown on academic transcripts for more information on the grading system.